 We invite you to explore the programs we offer in undergraduate and graduate education:

-Our department offers a BS in Psychology and a minor in psychology.
+Our department offers a BS in Psychology, a BS in Human Factors and a minor in psychology.
 Students who study psychology have the opportunity to hone a number of skills, including critical thinking, effective teamwork, interpersonal communication, and an understanding of human and group/organizational behavior.
 Graduates with a bachelor’s degree in psychology can find employment in human or social services, business, government, and many other areas.
 A degree in psychology also provides a strong foundation for graduate study in areas of specialty ranging from social work and counseling to behavioral science research.

 Our graduate program offers master’s and doctoral degrees in applied cognitive science and human factors.
 This multidisciplinary program brings together psychologists, engineers, computer scientists, and usability specialists who are working toward the fundamental goal of optimizing human-technological systems.
 Through progressive research in applied cognitive science and human factors, Michigan Tech’s world-class faculty and graduate students are coalescing to create more efficient, user-friendly technologies and environments.